 - Job 5:13

 8 You are already full!
 You are already rich!
 You have reigned as kings without us!
-And I could wish that you did indeed reign as kings, so that we also might reign with you!
-9 For I consider that God has exhibited us—the apostles—last of all,2 as men condemned to death; for we have become a spectacle to the whole world, both to angels and to men.
+And I could wish you really did reign as kings, so that we also could be reigning with you!
+9 For it seems to me that God has displayed us apostles at the very end of the procession,5 as men condemned to death; for we have become a spectacle to the whole world, both to men and to angels.
 10 We are fools for Christ’s sake, but you are wise in Christ!
 We are weak, but you are strong!
-You are distinguished, but we are without honor!
-11 To the present hour we both hunger and thirst, and we are poorly clothed, beaten, and homeless.
-12 And we toil, working with our own hands.
-Being reviled, we bless; being persecuted, we endure; 13 being slandered, we plead for peace.3 We have been made like the scum of the world, the dregs of all things even until now.
+You are distinguished, but we are despised!
+11 To the present hour we both hunger and thirst; we are poorly clothed, beaten, and homeless.
+12 We grow weary with toil, laboring with our own hands.
+When reviled, we bless; when persecuted, we endure; 13 when slandered, we plead6 for peace.
+We have become like the scum of the earth, like the dregs of all things, right up to the present moment.

-14 I am not writing these things to shame you, but rather to admonish you as my beloved children.
-15 For though you were to have ten thousand instructors in Christ, yet you would not have many fathers; for in Christ Jesus I have begotten you through the Gospel.
-16 Therefore, I beseech you: Be imitators of me.
-17 For this reason I have sent Timothy to you, who is my beloved and faithful child in the Lord, who will remind you of my ways in Christ, just as I teach everywhere in every church.
+14 I am not writing these things to shame you, but to admonish you as my beloved children.
+15 For even if you had ten thousand instructors in Christ, you would not have many fathers; for in Christ Jesus I have begotten you through the gospel.
+16 Therefore I beseech you: Be imitators of me.
+17 Indeed, this is why I’ve sent you Timothy, my beloved and faithful child in the Lord.
+He will remind you of my ways in Christ, just as I teach them everywhere in every church.

 - Or purposes

-- Or entreat.
+- Or entreat

 - Or possibly But as it is

 - Or extortionist

 - Deut.
-17:7;19:19; 22:21, 24;24:7
+17:7, 19:19, 22:21, 22:24, 24:7

 Flee Sexual Immorality

-- Or extortioners
+- Or extortionists

 - Paul appears to be quoting a Corinthian slogan